PrashantMohta/ModdingDocs/logging.md

 - Copy and paste this into it `%appdata%\..\LocalLow\Team Cherry\Hollow Knight` and hit "OK"
 - ModLog.txt is in this folder.

-Additionally a [shortcut to the folder](https://www.howtogeek.com/436615/how-to-create-desktop-shortcuts-on-windows-10-the-easy-way/) can be created to make it easier to access.
+Additionally you can make a [shortcut to the folder](https://www.howtogeek.com/436615/how-to-create-desktop-shortcuts-on-windows-10-the-easy-way/) to find it easier the next time around.